sahilrajput03/sahilrajput03/learn-deploy.md

 ## Github Pages

-Add below a records for your custom domain dns setting in your domain provider panel.
+Add below `A records` for your custom domain dns setting in your domain provider panel.

 ```
 185.199.108.153